cardano-foundation/CIPs/CIP-0099/README.md

 ### Implementation Plan

-In order to encourage adoption of this standard the authors commit to execute a functional minimum viable proof of concept demonstration in partnership between Adam Dean, HOSKY Token, and VESPR wallet.
-This real-world implementation should give us important insight on whether the system requires additional modifications or changes.

-From there we will do our best to engage with other teams and projects in the ecosystem to encourage and support adoption of this standard on a larger scale.

-## Implementation Actions

-1. [X] VESPR Mobile Wallet supports the Proof of Onboarding Protocol and is freely available for the use of any and all projects.
+- [X] VESPR Mobile Wallet supports the Proof of Onboarding Protocol.
+- [X] Yoroi Mobile Wallet supports the Proof of Onboarding Protocol.
-2. [X] HOSKY Project has released an open source server-side implementation software that may be used as a proof of concept for any interested projects.
+- [X] HOSKY Project has released an open source server-side implementation software that may be used as a proof of concept for any interested projects.
-3. [X] Multiple projects at multiple, global events have successfully deployed Proof of Onboarding.
+- [X] Multiple projects at multiple, global events have successfully deployed Proof of Onboarding.
-4. [ ] Onboard additional wallet providers, server/service providers, and redemption methods.
+- [X] Onboard additional wallet providers, server/service providers, and redemption methods.

 ## Copyright